Dakesi95/ids-honeypots/install-instructions.md

 snort is now installed.
 Check it out with `snort -V`

 ### 1.6 Create Snort Folders
-Snort need some folder and files to place its logs, errors and rule-files.
-Run the `/install-scripts/setup-dirs.sh`script with to set these up.
+Snort need some folders and files to place its logs, errors and rule-files.
+Run the `/install-scripts/setup-dirs.sh`script to set these up.

 ### 1.7 Configure Snort
 To configure Snort, run `/install-scripts/snort-config.sh`